starknet-edu/starknetbook/src/ch02-02-starkli-scarb-katana.md

 source .env
 ```

 Next, launch Katana.
-In a separate terminal, run:
+In a separate terminal, run (more details in the Katan subchapter):

 ```bash
 katana